vEnhance/1802/r05.typ

 This handout (and any other DLC's I write) are posted at
 #url("https://web.evanchen.cc/1802.html").

+Also, I'm going to start updating the online PDF's with *post-recitation notes* based on what we talk about during the recitation.
+So check the PDF later.
+(They're up already for R03 and R04.)

 = How to find eigen-things of an $n times n$ matrix $A$

 This is covered in full detail in Poonen section 6.